Codeception/Codeception/docs/10-WebServices.md

 				    depends: PhpBrowser
 ```

 The REST module will connect to `PhpBrowser` according to this configuration.
 Depending on web service we may deal with XML or JSON responses.
-Codeception handles well both data formats, however If you don't need one of them, you can explicitly specify JSON or XML parts of module will be used:
+Codeception handles both data formats well, however If you don't need one of them, you can explicitly specify that the JSON or XML parts of the module will be used:

 ``` yaml
 class_name: ApiTester